 Does United Heritage provide members with financial tips or advice?

 In an effort to keep our members educated on their finances and prepared for their financial future, we’ve put together a collection of helpful articles that cover a range of topics, which include fraud protection, building wealth, building credit and investing.
 Our Life Event section covers everything from saving for college and beginning your career to starting a family and coping with the loss of a loved one.

 Does United Heritage use social media?

 Yes!
 As active participants in our communities, we are continually looking for ways to interact with and positively impact our members and the communities we serve.
-In order to keep you well informed on the latest at UHCU, we use a variety of platforms including Facebook, Twitter, Instagram, YouTube and Pinterest.
+In order to keep you well informed on the latest at UHCU, we use a variety of platforms including Facebook, Twitter, Instagram, YouTube and LinkedIn.
 Follow us and stay connected to learn more about our upcoming events, current news and financial tips.

 How can I tell if I’m eligible for membership?